peopledoc/layout-linter/README.md

   "rules": [{
     "selector": /*
-                  a CSS selector indicating the element(s) that will be tested as to whether they adhere to rules below,
+                  a CSS selector indicating the element(s) that will be tested as to whether they adhere to the rules below,

                   e.g. ".some-class"
                 */